How To Read A Transformer Nameplate - Daelim Transformer

 In the first line, you can see the type of transformer “THREE PHASE LOOP PAD MOUNTED TYPE”; cooling system “ONAN”, which means the transformer are immersed by mineral oil, self cooling without cooling fans; frequency is 60Hz for North American market and temperature rise is 65℃.

-On the left part of the pad mounted transformer nameplate, shows the rated capacity (kVA); impedance (5.75%); BIL of high voltage and low voltage, based on standard’s requirements; high voltage and low voltage (V) with connection (Delta / Wye / Grd); detailed informaiton of bay-o-net fuses and load break switch.
+On the left part of the pad mounted transformer nameplate, shows the rated capacity (kVA); impedance (5.75%); BIL of high voltage and low voltage, based on standard’s requirements; high voltage and low voltage (V) with connection (Delta / Wye / Grd); detailed informaiton of bay-o-net fuses and load break switch

-On the right side of the pad mounted transformer nameplate, we can see the weight of transformer body and oil, the number doesn’t shows up on the drawing, and will be laser printed on the nameplate after the transformer finished the production.
+On the right side of the pad mounted transformer nameplate, we can see the weight of transformer body and oil, the number doesn’t show up on the drawing, and will be laser printed on the nameplate after the transformer finished the production.
 Engineer team will put the precise data on the nameplate.
 After that is the efficiency, data is based on the transformer standard requirements.
 The last two numbers will be the detailed information of current limiting fuse and load break bushing inserts (insulation class).

 In the middle of pad-mounted transformer nameplate, is the tap changer taps information.
 In this case, customer asked for 5 taps tap changer, here it show the voltage % of these 5 taps, and the position of 5 taps (A, B, C, D, E).